|

 were inspired to chose this name for our company for many reasons, including our

-love for these beautiful Islands which have been our home for over ten years.
+love for these beautiful Islands which have been our home for over twenty years.

 Heartfelt